Updated April 15, 2023

-Introduction To Encryption Process
+Introduction to Encryption Process

-The stuff about which I am going to talk about right now, you probably won’t find much about it on the Internet.
-Heck, when I was learning this myself, I had a lot of trouble learning each and every bit of Algorithms, Math, encryption, cryptography and programming, the trusted keys and stuff.
+The stuff about which I am going to talk about right now you probably won’t find much about it on the Internet.
+Heck, when I was learning this myself, I had a lot of trouble learning each and every bit of Algorithms, Math, encryption, cryptography and programming, the trusted keys, and stuff.

 What does Cryptography mean?

 Firstly, encryption is just but one branch of cryptography.
-So, now the question must be what is cryptography.
+So, now the question must be, what is cryptography?
 I actually prefer cryptography to Art.
 It is not totally related to Programming or similar stuff.
 Cryptography was used even in ancient times.
-The most famous cryptographer of all time was Leonardo DaVinci.
-His methods of encryption process were so challenging that even today most of his works are still not decrypted.
+The most famous cryptographer of all time was Leonardo Da Vinci.
+His encryption process methods were so challenging that even today, most of his works are still not decrypted.

 Also, do you remember the part previously where I told you that even the images are encrypted?
 Yes.
 Speaking virtually, hand-drawn images can be encrypted to show some sort of code of a map or some other stuff.
 Similarly, images can also be encrypted in sentences.
 This is called Steganography.
-Steganography is a form of encryption process where you write one thing but you actually mean something else.
+Steganography is a form of encryption process where you write one thing, but you actually mean something else.

-Digital Cryptography and Encryption
+Digital Cryptography and Encryption Process

 To be frank, there are very fewer email providers who provide encrypted program security.
 The worst part here is, nowadays, hackers don’t even tend to go for hash cracking.
 They straight away social engineer their way into the accounts.
 Besides, pro hackers don’t even need your password to enter your account.
-Assuming the same situation you are in of the man-in-the-middle attack, an attacker can straight away sniff your email which is sent in the form packets.
+Assuming the same situation you are in of the man-in-the-middle attack, an attacker can straight away sniff your email, which is sent in the form of packets.

 Thus the only way to secure yourself is to get an email provider who provides an email encryption process as well and not just the password encryption process.
 And the only one I know of as of now is Protonmail.com.
 They are very sophisticated.
-Recently, some hackers even tried to hack into their accounts, but due to extreme security, they weren’t able to, and they later ended up DDOSing protonmail’s system which went on for 3-4 days until it became life again(DDOS: Distributed Denial of Service Attack is a method of sending extreme number of packets to disrupt the system).
+Recently, some hackers even tried to hack into their accounts, but due to extreme security, they weren’t able to, and they later ended up DDOSing Proton mail’s system, which went on for 3-4 days until it became life again(DDOS: Distributed Denial of Service Attack is a method of sending an extreme number of packets to disrupt the system).

 Encryptions and Security

-Types of Encryption
+Types of Encryption Process

 1. Symmetric Encryption

 Symmetric encryption gathers plain-text data and then shuffles it to make it unreadable.
 And just before reaching the required party, it re-arranges the data again.
 Symmetric types of encryption are the fastest of other encryption processes.
-The viable part to remember here is that the encrypter and decrypter party both need to have the same key to intercept the data.
+The viable part to remember here is that the encrypter and decrypter parties both need to have the same key to intercept the data.

 2. Asymmetric Encryption

 Yeah!
-That’s what hashing is really.
+That’s what hashing is, really.
 Hashing a string will always produce the same string, but the reverse string is never the same.
 But with enough information, one can easily use some other data to create the same hash.
 As a matter of fact, in the case of hashes, the hash is the password itself.